nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 support a maintainer is planning to provide and that expected by a consumer of a module will cause friction and stress on both the package maintainer and the consumer.
-This is further complicated because the level of support provides for dependencies of a package may be different than that targeted by the package a consumer is directly consuming.
+This is further complicated because the level of support provided for dependencies of a package may be different than that targeted by the package a consumer is directly consuming.

 This baseline practice suggests a standardized set of information to